ReneOlsthoorn/Ground/README.md

 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Racer.jpg?raw=true" width="500" />
 </p>

-The central concept of Ground is the ability to replace a statement with x86-64.
+It's easy in Ground to replace a statement with x86-64.
 For example, we have the following code in mode7.g:
 ```
 		for (x in 0..< g.GC_Screen_DimX) {
 			float fSampleWidth = x / float_ScreenDIMx;